Director's Statement

 The more we consider Marianne’s 1943 story, the less reliable it becomes.
 Is all of it - played over and over in her mind as she smokes at the window of her 1989 flat - just a twisted justification for horrific actions to come ..?

-Moving through time to the late 80’s, Marianne (evidently) survived, but life didn’t (evidently) turn out the way she would’ve liked.
-Choosing not to show her suffering, not to show how she ended up here, is part of the bold telling which may serve to establish this later era as the actual ‘here and now’ of our story.
+Moving through time to the late 80’s, we see that Marianne survived but that life hasn't turned out the way she would’ve liked.
+Choosing not to show her suffering, not to show how she ended up here, is part of the telling which may serve to establish this later era as the actual ‘here and now’ of our story.

 The important thing was to not reveal my hand.
 Never tell the audience what I'm doing.
-No didactic flashback or obvious signifiers for time transitions - to do so would be to sacrifice the unique, hypnotic tone of the film, replacing the film’s mysterious quality with ‘flat’ knowledge.
+No didactic flashback or obvious signifiers for time transitions - to do so would be to undermine the hypnotic tone of the film, replacing the film’s mysterious quality with ‘flat’ knowledge.
 Emotion versus intellect.
-Cinema, like music, is about emotion.
+Cinema, like music, is emotion.

-And so the new drudgery of Marianne's existence - renting a room in her grandson’s crumbling HLM flat, her hostile relationship with him and his obnoxious girlfriend - become other ‘motivations’ for revenge.
-Is she striking out against Marcel, or herself?
+And so the new drudgery of Marianne's existence - renting a room in her grandson’s crumbling HLM flat, her hostile relationship with him and his obnoxious girlfriend - become other motivations for revenge.
+Is she striking out against Marcel, or against herself?

 Marcel’s last words to her - ‘Forgive yourself’ - resonate because Marianne lives in a world without mercy.
 War taught her that.
 Mon nom est MARIANNE - as cautionary tale - shows us what it is to live in a world without forgiveness.